 |Available as a free choice unit?||No|

 You will study in depth the principles of evolutionary biology and ecology, trace historical origins and discuss emerging concepts.
-In addition, we will explore advanced topics in behavioural ecology such as: social insects, evolution of parental roles, evolution of sociality, morality and fairness.
+In addition, we will explore advanced topics such as: evolution of sociality, indirect genetic effects, and morality and fairness, phenotypic plasticity and evolvability.
 You will also take part in seminars on identifying current hot topics, updated every year.

 |Unit title||Unit code||Requirement type||Description|

 This course provides a detailed perspective on the major concepts in behavioural ecology and evolutionary biology illustrated by in-depth current research examples.
 We will discuss fundamental questions, how and why they originated, in fields such as epigenetics, phenotypic plasticity, conservation biology, genomics and bioinformatics and what the links between these areas are.
 A particular focus is to understand the structure of evolutionary theory tracing its development from pre-Darwinian forms to the Extended Synthesis that incorporates aspects of epigenetics, plasticity, niche construction and evolvability.
 This is complemented by discussions on the most recent major advances in the field.